The Blue Lotus: Synopsis

-Travelling to Hukow with the ransom money for Fang, Tintin comes across a flood that has destroyed a village and rescues a young Chinese orphan, Chang Chong-Chen.
-Chang accompanies Tintin to Hukow, where one of Mitsuhirato's spies ambushes them; they realise that it was a trap and that Fang was not there.
+Travelling to Hukow to search for Fang, Tintin comes across a flood that has caused extensive damage, and rescues a young Chinese orphan Chang Chong-Chen from drowning.
+Chang accompanies Tintin to Hukow, where one of Mitsuhirato's spies tries to kill Tintin but fails; they realise that it was a trap and that Fang was not there.
 Meanwhile, the detectives Thomson and Thompson are employed by Dawson to arrest Tintin, but fail on multiple occasions.
 Returning to Shanghai, Tintin intends to confront Mitsuhirato, and allows himself to be captured by him.
-Being held prisoner at The Blue Lotus, he discovers that Mitsuhirato is in league with the film director Rastapopoulos, who reveals that he is the leader of the international opium smuggling gang that Tintin had pursued in Egypt and India, and was the man assumed to have fallen to his death during the foiled kidnapping of the Maharaja's son.
+Being held prisoner at The Blue Lotus, he discovers that Mitsuhirato is in league with the film director Rastapopoulos, who reveals that he is the leader of the international opium smuggling gang that Tintin has been pursuing in Egypt, Arabia, India, and now China.
+Rastapopoulos was also the man assumed to have fallen to his death during the foiled kidnapping of the Maharaja's son.
 However, in accordance with Tintin's plan, Chang and the Sons of the Dragon rescue Tintin and Fang; Rastapopoulos is arrested while Mitsuhirato commits seppuku.
 Tintin's report on Mitsuhirato's activities leads to accusations against Japan, which withdraws from the League of Nations in protest.
 Fang develops a cure for Rajaijah, while Wang adopts Chang as his son.
 Tintin and Snowy return home to Europe.